chenchao15/2D_projection_matching/README.md

 ```
 @inproceedings{2DProjectionMatching,
   title={Unsupervised Learning of Fine Structure Generation for 3D Point Clouds by 2D Projection Matching},
-  author={Chao Chen and Zhizhong, Han and Yu-shen, Liu and Matthias, Zwicker},
+  author={Chao Chen and Zhizhong Han and Yu-shen Liu and Matthias Zwicker},
   booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)},
   year={2021}
 }